 Coordinate obtaining the project CADD files through the project manager or road designer.
 You will want proposed designs with references and aerial photography.
 Depending on the project, you might also need to include additional data.
 Alternative alignments or designs are good examples.

-You will also need the PIM_DisplayTemplates.dgn file provided through the SCDOT Design Automation web link.
+You will also need the PIM_DisplayTemplates.dgn file provided through the SCDOT Doing Business / CADD Design internet web link.
 This file will contain several border sizes to choose from and a standard map legend.
 If you maintain your own copies of this file, please ensure that your borders and legends match the display standards.

-The SCDOT also maintains a library of typical sections for different roadways.
-These images are located on the Projectwise server [3D Typicals].
-These images are generic and may not be suitable for your project.
-If you need to make modifications or new cross sections; PowerPoint and SketchUp were used to make these files.
+The SCDOT also maintains an internal library of typical sections for different roadways.
+These images are for different lane configurations and may not be applicable for your project.
+If you need to make modifications or new cross sections; Please contact SCDOT Design Automation for assistance.

 The last step in the Preparation stage is setting up the folder structure.
 In most cases you will have several files and they will need to be stored in an efficient manner.
 Having a well-organized folder structure will provide the following benefits.

-Saving/referencing backup files (this will help if you make any mistakes or the CADD files become corrupt)
+Saving/referencing backup files (this will help if you make any mistakes, the CADD files become corrupt or you need to revert to previous versions of alternative designs)

 Organizing your files (help you keep track of your work & make it easier for someone else to find what they need)